StephenWinters95/FLIT_Main_Ste/README.md

 ### Financial_Planner site authenticity - <br>
 Acting as a trusted source that offers reliable information to users - is paramount.
 Financial_Planner must be a trusted source that offers reliable, verifiable information to users.<br>
-*  Information autenticity - information is primarily to be sourced from verifiable sources (primarily government or educational resources)
+*  Information authenticity - information is primarily to be sourced from verifiable sources (primarily government or educational resources)
 *  Users are to be able to indicate individual content relevance (likes & shares)
 *  ???
 User comments, actively moderated before publishing, may be permitted in a future release - however there is a risk of thereby introducing opinion-based content ???